Streamlined Domestic Offshore Procedures – Quick Facts

 - The IRS’ Streamlined Domestic Offshore Procedure is a significantly less expensive way to resolve foreign account noncompliance, including the failure to file FBARs, Form 8938s, etc. and/or failure to pay income tax on earnings from unreported foreign assets.
 The requirements, if you qualify, are:

-Amend the last three years of tax returns to report earnings from foreign assets
+Amend (or file for the first time) the last three years of US tax returns to report earnings from foreign assets, paying the necessary tax and interest

 Pay a penalty equal to 5% of the highest year-end value of undeclared assets in the last six years (one 5% penalty only)